plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ## Interchangeable Input and State
 Because it is never ambiguous, Dash Labs supports freely mixing `Input` and `State` dependencies objects.
 This means that `State` dependencies can be included in the `inputs` argument, and `Input` dependencies can be included in the `state` argument.
 To simplify things going forward, a new `args` keyword argument has been added that may contain a mix of `Input` and `State` dependencies.
-The recommended style going forward is to put both `Input` and `State` dependencies in `args` rather than using both `inputs` and `state`.
+The recommended style with Dash Labs is to put both `Input` and `State` dependencies in `args` rather than using both `inputs` and `state`.

 For example: